 Because of the cost involved in buying a couch, it can be tempting to opt for a timeless neutral color that will work however you choose to decorate the room in the future.
 Paler colors can also help to reflect light and make a small living room feel bigger.

 However, don’t be afraid to go for a bolder color sofa for a small living room.
 If you combine a dark velvet sofa with a dark living room color scheme, it can make the space feel cozy and cocooning, rather than emphasizing its size.

 How should I arrange my couch in a small room?

 In a large living room, interior designers will always advise bringing your couch forward from the walls to create a cozy, inviting feel.
-But in smaller living rooms, this isn’t always practical.
+But when decorating small spaces, this isn’t always practical.

 Instead, try to make sure only one side of your sofa is directly against a wall.
 Leave a gap of at least 12 inches in every other direction to create the illusion of space.

 And try not to place your sofa directly against a radiator as it can damage the fabric and will block heat.

 Finally, don’t push side tables directly up against the couch, as it will feel cluttered.
 Circular tables can be a great alternative and stop it feeling like there’s too much boxy furniture crammed into one room.

 Sign up to the Homes & Gardens newsletter